elainexxxxx/search/README.md

 # Search Similar Tool Server

-A FastAPI server that provides search functionality for finding similar translation pairs using embedding similarity.
 This tool helps find the most relevant translation pairs from a database based on input text.

 ## Project Structure